7 Secret Ways Doctors Boost Their Immune Systems

 Fueling your body with a nutritious diet is incredibly important for immune function…but no matter how healthy your diet is, balance is key.
 Research shows that lack or deficiencies of minerals and vitamins negatively impacts immune response.

-Fortunately, eating enough of everything you need doesn’t have to be difficult, according to Deepak Chopra, MD, author of the January 2023 book Living in the Light and co-founder of NeverAlone.
+Fortunately, eating enough of everything you need doesn’t have to be difficult, according to Deepak Chopra, MD, FACP, FRCP, integrative medicine specialist and bestselling author.
 He turns to a diet focused on plant-based eating featuring all seven colors of the rainbow and a split between various flavors like sweet, sour, salty, and bitter foods.

 For when you need an extra boost, Dr. Teitelbaum says he optimizes with nutrients for the immune system.
-“Especially important would be getting at least 15 milligrams of zinc, 200 milligrams of vitamin C, 3000 units of vitamin D, and 150 µg of selenium daily,” he says.
-“Elderberry (300 milligrams) can also be very protective.”
+H recommends zinc, vitamin C, vitamin D, and selenium daily, as well as elderberry.
+Always be sure to check with your healthcare provider before starting any new supplements or changing dosages.

 Young beautiful Latino woman holding clean water into glass in kitchen.
 Attractive active thirsty girl drink or take a sips of mineral natural in cup for health care and wellbeing in kitchen in house.